birbkeks/Firefox-Titlebar-Button-Fix/README.md

 ```
 </details>

-Do **not** use this code since my code or Firefox-GX's code might be different in the future!
+Do **not** use this code because Firefox-GX's code might be different in the future!